MAPFRE

 Investors want to invest in sustainability

-Demand for these products has not stopped increasing in recent years.
-In 2021, the volume of sustainable investment in Spain stood at 485.8 billion euros, accounting for 65% of the market and 10% up on the previous year, according to the report “Sustainable and responsible investment in Spain”, published by Spainsif.
+Demand for these products has not stopped rising in recent years.
+In 2022 the volume of sustainable investment in Spain stood at almost 375,000 million euros, which represents 55% of the market, according to the report ‘Sustainable and responsible investment in Spain’, published by Spainsif, an association that promotes this type of investment.
+Although the percentage has increased, from 51%, the total volume is slightly lower, due to the outbreak of the war in Ukraine and the energy crisis it caused, explains Spainsif.

-“This situation cannot be used as an excuse to disregard the application of these criteria when making investment decisions.
-Moreover, they should be even more relevant for portfolio construction with a strategic vision” asserted Eduardo Ripollés, institutional sales director at MAPFRE AM.
+“This situation cannot serve as an excuse for neglecting the application of these criteria when making investment decisions.
+What’s more, they should be even more relevant for portfolio construction with a strategic vision,” comments Eduardo Ripollés, director of institutional sales at MAPFRE AM.

-In fact, Ripollés considers that 2022 has served to “consolidate the criteria, metrics and objectives”, while continuing the process to establish solid and consistent regulations that helps investors, providers and advisers establish a common scope of action.
+In fact, Ripollés believes that in recent years “the criteria, metrics and objectives have been consolidated”, while continuing the process to establish solid and consistent regulations that helps investors, providers and advisers establish a common scope of action.

 Matellán added that investors have become much more demanding with managers.
 “Customers ask for much more information and sophistication.
 Now it’s not enough to just say you’re sustainable, you have to demonstrate to the customer that you are and how you go about it.
 What’s more, this sophistication translates into the fact that the customer is not satisfied with a mere filter, they want to verify that there is a real process for examining sustainability issues, i.e., integration”, he highlighted.